BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 |--------        |------------     |
 | Idempotent     | Yes             |

-The user MAY check the current status of the order at any point.
+The client MAY check the current status of the order at any point.

 **Request**